Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzStorageFile.md

 ### -Path
 Specifies the path of a folder.
-If you omit the *Path* parameter, **Get-AzureStorageFile** lists the directories and files in the specified file share or directory.
+If you omit the *Path* parameter, **Get-AzStorageFile** lists the directories and files in the specified file share or directory.
-If you include the *Path* parameter, **Get-AzureStorageFile** returns an instance of a directory or file in the specified path.
+If you include the *Path* parameter, **Get-AzStorageFile** returns an instance of a directory or file in the specified path.

 ```yaml
 Type: System.String